Kavya2099/Used-phone-price-prediction/README.md

 * If we need to remove the last plot in a subplot for the visualizations which has odd number(eg: 11 plots but subplots shows 12), we can remove last one using **delaxes**
 * Using **regplot** on bivariate analysis helps us to identify the rising/falling relationship with target variables
 * **SelectKBest** in feature selection can be used to pick up top K number of features which can used in model training
-* PCA can be used for dimensionality reduction

 ## Things to try it out next!
 * Applying crossvalidation concepts in model training